RS elections 2018: A Samajwadi Party dinner that had Mayawati smiling

 Mayawati has also been assured of the 7 votes of the Congress.
 This takes her tally up to 36.
 The vote of Singh becomes the all-important one and his presence at the SP dinner gives the indication that he would be voting for the BSP.

-Prior to the dinner there were murmurs that there could be more SP candidates who may cross-vote.
-However the presence of both Akhilesh Yadav and his uncle Shivpal Yadav at the dinner put rumours of cross-voting to rest.
-In fact this is their first public appearance in a year after a spat broke out between them.
+Prior to the dinner, there were murmurs that there could be more SP candidates who may cross-vote.
+However, the presence of both Akhilesh Yadav and his uncle Shivpal Yadav at the dinner put rumours of cross-voting to rest.
+In fact, this is their first public appearance in a year after a spat broke out between them.

 OneIndia News